Crittall Style Doors in Solid Wood

-Crittall style helps create different zones, without compromising on light or space.
+Crittall Doors helps create different zones, without compromising on light or space.

 Striking but minimalist, the thin-framed grid-like doors complement other all sorts of styles, from mid-century modern to Scandi-style, while their sleek frames feel contemporary and add a hint of industrial style.

-Crittall doors can be used as internal partitions and connecting doorways, and they’re great for dividing up and zoning spaces.
+Our Solid Wood Crittall style doors can be used as internal partitions and connecting doorways, and they’re great for dividing up and zoning spaces.
 There’s no arguing that open-plan living has become increasingly popular, allowing for more space and light.

 Tearing down all the walls isn’t always practical, and sometimes spaces still need to be divided up somehow.
 Crittall style is perfect here, and using these sleek-framed partitions to create floor plans that feel both light and inclusive but retain an element of separation.